Aussie Broadband Review: Best NBN Plans

 What modem does Aussie Broadband use?

-Aussie Broadband offers a Netcomm NF18ACV modem to its NBN customers.
-All of its plans are BYO modem, but if you want to buy a new modem off them, it’ll cost you $149 plus $15 for standard delivery or $20 for express.
+Aussie Broadband offers a Netcomm NF18MESH modem to its NBN customers.
+All of its plans are BYO modem, but if you want to buy a new modem off them, it’ll cost you $149 plus postage.
 This modem includes 4x Ethernet ports and dual-band AC WiFi for fast wireless browsing across the house.
+Need more coverage?
+The ISP also offers Google’s Nest WiFi system from $249.

 It’s also worth shopping around for other modem router brands if you know what you’re looking for.
 For around the same price, you can pick up a modem router like D-Link’s DIR-879, for example, which will offer you better range in your house and better speeds across all your devices.